umlouco/video-conference-zoom/README.txt

 Donate link: https://deepenbajracharya.com.np/donate
 Requires at least: 4.9
 Tested up to: 5.4
-Stable tag: 3.3.13
+Stable tag: 3.4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gives you the power to manage Zoom Meetings, check reports and create users from your WordPress dashboard.
+Gives you the power to manage Zoom Meetings, Webinars, check reports and create users from your WordPress dashboard.

 == Description ==

-Only simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
+Simple plugin which gives you the extensive functionality to manage zoom meetings, webinars, users, reports from your WordPress Dashboard.
 Now, with capability to add your own post as a meeting.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

 Now, from 3.2.0 allows you to Join meetings directly from Browser without Zoom App using Zoom WebSDK.
 For audio/video issues check FAQ section.
 Check here on how it <a target="_blank" href="https://deepenbajracharya.com.np/joining-meetings-in-zoom-directly-from-browser">Works</a>